 Empowerment of women

 Women play a crucial role in food security.
-Their discrimination affects the development of a society.
-By strengthening their rights, their self-confidence, their position in the community and their access to markets, our projects simultaneously improve the food security of farming families.
+Discrimination against women impairs the development of society.
+By strengthening their rights, their self-confidence, their position in the community and their access to markets, our projects also improve the food security of farming families.
+Women need access to land to grow vegetables, training to participate in the labour market and the right to have a say.

-The following video impressively shows how the whole society benefits from the empowerment of women (in French).
+The following video impressively shows how the whole society benefits from the empowerment of women.

 Agroecology is a sustainable form of agriculture that combines social, ecological, economic and cultural aspects.
 By providing agroecological training and supporting farming families who want to switch to agroecology, SWISSAID promotes the shift to environmentally friendly and sustainable food systems.
 This makes families more resilient to climate change, which significantly reduces the risk of malnutrition and hunger.

-In 2022, the Sufosec Alliance, of which SWISSAID is a member, published its first food report.
-It highlights the dramatic increase in hunger in the world with figures and testimonies from those affected in the South.
-However, it also shows that agroecology is the right approach to ensuring healthy, sustainable and sufficient food – and protecting the planet at the same time.
+In 2022, the Sufosec Alliance, of which SWISSAID is a member, published its first nutrition report.
+Based on figures and statements from those affected in the Global South, it sheds light on the dramatic rise in hunger in the world.
+However, it also shows that agroecology is the right approach to ensure a healthy, sustainable and sufficient diet – and to protect the planet at the same time.